 We also have two speaking tracks:

 - Track 1 – Instrumentation, Wireless, System Integration, Automation, Plant Case Studies, Optimization, New Technologies

-- Track 2 – SCADA in the Workplace, SCADA, HMI, Human Factors, Alarm Management, Security, Mobile HMIs, Data Management
+- Track 2 – Future of Automation, SCADA, HMI, Human Factors, Alarm Management, Security, Mobile HMIs, Data Management

 In both speaking tracks, we welcome both technical and “case study” submissions.
 Case studies can showcase new plants, plant upgrades, plant optimizations and/or the implementation of new technologies in the field.
 Lessons-learned and best practices presentations are also actively welcomed.